DavidCoderror/NEURON-NHL-STATS/README.md

 6. While testing you must put a valid team name or else it wont know what it looks for.

 7. Fixed probabilty to be more accurate, ratehr than actuign binary

+8. Added a start for html webstie and backend